Archive for the ‘American Bandstand’ Category

 Listen: The Walk / Jimmy McCracklin

-His biggest chart hit, ‘The Walk’, was a result of an AMERICAN BANDSTAND appearance in ‘58, although the record was released in ‘57.
-Thus was the power of the very limited music outlets at the time.
-Then it was called television.
-Dick Clark’s weekly program must have been aggressively ‘worked’ for such precious exposure.
-To Dick Clark’s credit, many of the black acts, often who’s records were covered by white performers thus robbing them of the ‘hit’, were given shots.
+Dick Clark’s weekly program must have been aggressively worked for such precious exposure.
+To Dick Clark’s credit, many of the black acts, often who’s records were covered by white performers thus robbing the originals of the hit, were given shots.
 Jimmy McCracklin was one.
-It’s a great combination of RnB and Jump Blues, which he carried over from the release of his first single, ‘Miss Mattie Left Me’ in 1945.

 He went on to record for a few labels including Imperial and Stax, where with Lowell Fulson, co-wrote the massive ‘Tramp’ as recorded by Carla Thomas & Otis Redding, and as recently as 2007 played the San Francisco Blues Festival for the sixth time.